The ICLAS Scholarship Program for Veterinarians has had eight awardees since the program began in 2014.

 Applications may be made at any time but are due no later than 15 January and.
 Applicants are informed of the outcome within 30 days of these dates.

 First ICLAS Veterinary Scholarship Awarded

 Dr. Marina Snitcofsky, a laboratory animal veterinarian from Argentina, is the first recipient of an ICLAS Veterinary Scholarship.
 Dr. Snitcofsky will apply the financial support from ICLAS to her tuition in a Masters of Laboratory Animal Science program at the Autonomous University of Barcelona, in Spain.
 Her interests and research work have been in the area of neuroscience and animal welfare.
 However, she found herself increasingly taking on responsibility for oversight of animal husbandry and production, training and supervising animal care personnel, and advising researchers on experimental design, sample size calculation, and animal research techniques.
 In addition, her university is planning a new research facility, and she was asked to assist with developing the new animal care and use program.
 Although she has attended workshops and meetings in the field, she felt the need to complete a training program that would provide her specific understanding of laboratory animal science and medicine, to carry out her increased responsibilities.
 However she could not find a local source for the necessary training.
 She chose the master’s degree program in Barcelona, because it fit her needs, and as a plus the coursework is offered in Spanish.
 As neither she nor her home research institute had the resources to pay for her participation, she applied to the ICLAS Veterinary Scholarship Program for support.
 Upon completion of the program, Dr. Snitcofsky says she is particularly interested in teaching and training others at her own institution, as well as conducting workshops, courses, and conferences with the national laboratory animal science association (ACCyTAL) of Argentina.

-AAALAC International to Sponsor the Harry Rozmiarek Memorial Scholarship Award
+AAALAC International to continue Sponsoring the Harry Rozmiarek Memorial Scholarship Award